Utah - Zion & Bryce National Park Tour - 4 days/3 nights – Sat. Sept. 21st – Wed. 25th 2019 (Return early morning)

 On the first day in the evening we will drive to a supermarket where you can buy water/snacks for the next three days.
 And if you really want to save money on the meals that we don’t include, you can buy food here and use your room’s refrigerator and microwave.

-On day 2, 3 and 4 we will stop at a place in the morning where you can buy sandwiches/hoagies etc. to bring on our day trips.
+Some of the days, we will stop at a place in the mornings where you can buy sandwiches/hoagies etc. to bring on our day trips.
 We recommend that you bring a collapsible cooler to keep your lunch fresh.
 We will also inform you of alternative options if a sandwich doesn’t excite you.